 After traveling all the way to East Java and climbing two enormous and breathtaking volcanoes, it’s time for the real honeymoon to begin.
-We wanted to go to some amazing villas in koh samui but we changed our mind and instead we traveled down to the little town of Ubud, Bali.
+We traveled down to the little town of Ubud, Bali.
 It is one of Bali’s major arts and culture districts, extremely suitable for designers and artists from all over the world.
 Ubud is also famous for the Monkey Forest of Ubud but rest assured that this resort is far from it and no naughty monkeys nearby to bother you on your vacation.
 The resort sent over a warm and friendly chauffeur and after a warm and short introduction, we were ready to hop into the car and were on our way to Ubud.

 After about half an hour drive, we have reached our lovely resort – The Ubud Village Resort & Spa.
 Located slightly further from the main road and surrounded by lovely rice fields, this makes it a perfect hideaway for couples and honeymooners that offers peace and tranquility.
 The rice paddy terraces are set within luxuriant landscaped tropical gardens.
 You can see greens almost everywhere you turn.
 There were even cute little ducks around the paddy field waddling about.
 The coconut palms, manicured lawns and lotus ponds, give this resort an incredible feeling of the perfect place to nurture your piece of mind.
 It is a retreat style boutique resort designed for relaxation, invigoration and peaceful contemplation.
 Fancy words, but yeah, that’s how it feels like.